JannyFromTechSupport/Semester-Project/README.md

 ---

-### Architecture C — 1 ESP32S connected to 1 DHT22, connected to 1 relay, which is connected to another ESP32S connected to 1 MQ-5
+### Architecture C: 1 ESP32S connected to 1 DHT22, connected to 1 relay, which is connected to another ESP32S connected to 1 MQ-5

 **Components used:**
 - ESP32 number 1